zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/migration/migration.md

 With a general idea of what is needed on the development machine, look into application dependencies in more detail.

 Common software dependencies include:
 - Operating systems: most Linux distributions run on Arm, but not all.
-Older versions of Linux distributions may not be availalbe on Arm.
+Older versions of Linux distributions may not be available on Arm.
 - Libraries: look for libraries that are not part of the operating system and are installed separately from the Linux package manager.
 - Runtimes and frameworks: analyze packages used in Python and Javascript to make sure they available.
 - Container dependencies: container applications rely on other containers.
 Many container images support multiple architectures, but some may not support Arm.